 Parker grew up in Napier.
 In his 20s, he spent time in London.
 While there, he began a long involvement in socialist and Irish republican movements.

 Back in New Zealand, Parker began writing for radio in 1973.
 By 1975, five of his radio plays had hit the airwaves — including drama Smack, which doubled as his stage debut.
-Seven more radio plays followed before 1980.
+Seven more radio plays followed by 1980.

 But television paid much better rates, especially after the Writer’s Guild (for which Parker has been a longtime delegate) managed to double the going rate.
 Parker’s first television work was an episode of edgy mixed-flatting comedy Buck House, and two contributions to anthology series 30 Minute Theatre.
 The Touch of Class was a comedy about an aging boss handing over his workplace to his staff; Rugby Burns examined the pros and cons of firebombing a rugby park, as a Springbok tour protest.

-In 1978 Parker did his first screen adaptation for The Ngaio Marsh Theatre, the first Kiwi TV drama to screen in the United States.
+In 1978 Parker did his first screen adaptation for The Ngaio Marsh Theatre, coincidentally the first Kiwi TV drama to screen in the United States.
 Opening Night was a murder tale set in London’s theatre world.
-Parker followed it by writing for Kiwi stalwarts Mortimer’s Patch and half a dozen Close to Home's, plus scripting classic Kiwi short Gordon Bennett.
+Parker followed it by writing for Kiwi stalwarts Mortimer’s Patch and half a dozen Close to Home's, plus scripting classic hopeless bloke short Gordon Bennett.
 The television work paid for his house, a valuable bolthole against the vicissitudes of the writer’s life.

 Parker was also working alongside director Ian Mune on their first movie, an exuberant adaptation of Ronald Hugh Morrieson novel Came a Hot Friday.
 It was Parker who penned that all-important “there is money to be made” opening line (originally it was intended as a reminder to the film’s creative team of the main theme).